iBasso DX160 Review featured image

 DAC

-For years iBasso have either used an AKM or Sabre chipset implementation.
-This time with the DX160 iBasso has gone with something quite different, a Dual Cirrus Logic CS43198 implementation.
+For years iBasso has either used an AKM or Sabre chipset implementation.
+This time the DX160 iBasso has gone with something quite different, a Dual Cirrus Logic CS43198 implementation.
 Now, this is actually a quite popular choice of chipsets right now with the HiBy R5 and AK’s SR15.

 Amplifier